mat-0/engineering-management/the-dora-four-metrics.md

 ### Lead Time

-the total elapses time from point when a user story enters the backlog.
+The total elapsed time from point when a user story enters the backlog.
 Until the time it is completed - including the time spent waiting in the backlog

 ### Cycle Time